United Nations Security Council: Veto power

-the United States vetoed 13 resolutions, Russia 7, and China 5, whilst France and the United Kingdom did not use the veto.

-An early veto by Soviet commissar Andrei Vishinsky blocked a resolution on the withdrawal of French forces from Syria and Lebanon which were under French mandate in February 1946; this veto established the precedent that permanent members could use the veto on matters outside of immediate concerns of war and peace.
-The Soviet Union went on to veto matters including the admission of Austria, Cambodia, Ceylon, Finland, Ireland, Italy, Japan, Laos, Libya, Nepal, Portugal, South Vietnam and Transjordan as UN member states, delaying their joining by several years.
-The United Kingdom and France used the veto to avoid Security Council condemnation of their actions in the 1956 Suez Crisis.
-The first veto by the United States came in 1970, blocking General Assembly action in Southern Rhodesia.
-From 1985 to 1990, the US vetoed 27 resolutions, primarily to block resolutions perceived as anti-Israel but also to protect its interests in Panama and Korea.
-The Soviet Union, the United States and China have all vetoed candidates for Secretary-General, with the US using the veto to block the re-election of Boutros Boutros-Ghali in 1996.
+An early veto by Soviet commissar Andrei Vyshinsky blocked a resolution on the withdrawal of French forces from Syria and Lebanon in February 1946, establishing the precedent that permanent members could use the veto on matters outside immediate concerns of war and peace.
+The Soviet Union went on to veto the admission of Austria, Cambodia, Ceylon (now Sri Lanka), Finland, Ireland, Italy, Japan, Laos, Libya, Nepal, Portugal, South Vietnam, and Transjordan as member states, delaying their admission by several years.
+The United Kingdom and France used the veto to avoid condemnation of their actions in the 1956 Suez Crisis.
+The first US veto came in 1970, blocking General Assembly action on Southern Rhodesia.
+From 1985 to 1990, the United States vetoed 27 resolutions, primarily to block resolutions perceived as critical of Israel but also to protect its interests in Panama and Korea.
+The Soviet Union, the United States, and China have all vetoed candidates for Secretary-General, with the United States blocking the re-election of Boutros Boutros-Ghali in 1996.

+Through the end of 2024, Russia and the Soviet Union had cast approximately 120 vetoes, the United States 89, the United Kingdom 29, and France and China 16 each.
+(Note: These figures exclude vetoes cast to block candidates for Secretary-General, as these occur in closed session.)
+Roughly two-thirds of Soviet and Russian combined vetoes were in the first ten years of the Security Council's existence.

+In April 2022, the General Assembly adopted Resolution 76/262, the "veto initiative", which requires a General Assembly debate within ten working days whenever a Security Council veto is cast, allowing the vetoing member to explain itself and giving all member states an opportunity to respond.
+The first General Assembly debate under this resolution occurred on 26 April 2023, following Russia's veto of a draft resolution condemning its attempted annexation of Ukrainian territory.